endreymarcell/namingthings/src/pages/blog/effin-redux.md

 (Note that in the survey linked above, 'used and disliked' is considerably higher for redux than 'used and liked')

-Nevertheless, I did choose to add redux to the SPA my team is working on, because it deemed it our best chance to get out of the bowl of state handling spaghetti we had on our hands.
+Nevertheless, I did choose to add redux to the SPA my team is working on, because I deemed it our best chance to get out of the bowl of state handling spaghetti we had on our hands.
 Further arguments included the fact that the codebase already used a redux-ish pattern in some places, and that I knew using redux would make it relatively easy for others in the team/company to understand the codebase.